-- 56.01 A specific licence agreement with WSL is required to conduct "Specialty" Events. - 56.02 License Fees for a Specialty Event will be confirmed in the respective specialty Event license agreement provided by WSL. - 56.03 WSL will have absolute discretion to license any Speciaty Event in any Surfing Season. - Prospective events must negotiate with the WSL Commisioners Office for an appropriate Event Window, prize money, potential appearance of CT Surfers, and any other factors considered relevant by WSL.
+- 56.01 A specific licence agreement with WSL is required to conduct "Specialty" Events. - 56.02 License Fees for a Specialty Event will be confirmed in the respective specialty Event license agreement provided by WSL. - 56.03 WSL will have absolute discretion to license any Speciaty Event in any Surfing Season. - 56.04 Prospective events must negotiate with WSL for an appropriate Event Window, prize money, potential appearance of CT Surfers, and any other factors considered relevant by WSL.